Inca One Gold (CVE:INCA) Stock Price Passes Above 200 Day Moving Average of $0.00

 Inca One Gold Corp.
 (CVE:INCA) shares crossed above its two hundred day moving average during trading on Wednesday .
 The stock has a two hundred day moving average of C$0.00 and traded as high as C$0.39.
 Inca One Gold shares last traded at C$0.38, with a volume of 25,000 shares traded.

-Separately, Fundamental Research reduced their target price on Inca One Gold from C$1.45 to C$1.10 and set a “buy” rating on the stock in a report on Tuesday, August 3rd.
+Separately, Fundamental Research reduced their price objective on Inca One Gold from C$1.45 to C$1.10 and set a “buy” rating on the stock in a research note on Tuesday, August 3rd.

 The company has a quick ratio of 0.25, a current ratio of 1.31 and a debt-to-equity ratio of 127.03.
 The stock has a market cap of C$13.86 million and a P/E ratio of -4.26.